Easy Living (1937)

 This scene was tricky to get past censors–the whole premise is scandalous!
 Leisen remembered that in order to get past the Production Code Administration, “We had to play the love scene with them both lying on this long couch in opposite directions and their heads meeting in the middle because that was the only way we could get it past the censors.
 There could be no physical contact outside of a kiss.”

-Johnny drifts off almost immediately after kissing Mary, and Mary is about to follow when she seems to realize that there is a young man sleeping right next to her, and he just kissed her!
+Johnny drifts off almost immediately after kissing Mary, and Mary is about to follow when she realizes that there is a young man sleeping right next to her, and he just kissed her!
 It’s a great moment exquisitely expressed by Jean Arthur:

 The next morning, just to be clear, Mary wakes up, alone, in her big white bed to the sound of telephones ringing.
 There’s one on each bedside table, and each has people on the other end asking her what color car she would like, or when they can bring over some jewelry.